abhinema/handwritten_digit_recognition_mnist/README.md

 handwritten digit recognition using mnist data base for training.

 ### Prerequisites
-Handwritten digit recignition project work done on Ubuntu 18.04 with anaconda package installed.
+Handwritten digit recognition project work done on Ubuntu 18.04 with anaconda package installed.

 ### Installing
 To install dependencies in anaconda envirnment, please use below command: